Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 Does your garage, patio, or driveway get sunlight?
 If you install epoxy, it will turn yellow.

 Epoxy is not UV stable.
 This means that direct sunlight will cause it to break down, fade, and take on a sickly amber or yellow tint within a year or two.
 This chemical breakdown is irreversible.
 This is a significant factor for any outdoor spaces.
-If you're considering a patio coating service or a pool deck coating service Using epoxy is a guaranteed way to fail.
+If you're considering a patio or pool deck coating service, using epoxy is a guaranteed way to fail.

 Our polyaspartic coatings are 100% UV stable.
 They will never yellow, fade, or dull, even in the harshest direct sunlight.
 Your floor will look as bright and new in 20 years as it did the day we installed it.
 That’s why we are the top choice for everything from sunny garages to driveway coating services and sidewalk coating Services.